 Beamish also hosts numerous exciting events, including The Great North Festival of Transport, a Georgian Fair, and The Great North Festival of Agriculture.

 Location: Beamish Museum, Beamish

-Ivesley is set amidst 220 acres of beautiful countryside just 6 mi from Durham, and includes an indoor school, show jumps, and several cross country courses and riding trails.
+Ivesley, set amidst 220 acres of beautiful countryside just six miles from Durham, is a must-visit for those interested in horses and equestrian sports.
+Highlights include an indoor school, show jumps, and several cross-country courses that can be accessed via professional teaching and schooling opportunities or rented out privately.
+A highlight of a visit is the chance to explore the many nearby riding trails.
 The center is approved by the British Horse Society, and all instructors are BHS-trained.

 Location: Waterhouses, Durham